vamuigua/jekyll-now/_posts/2016-6-6-Getting-to-know-CSS.md

       width: 50%;
     }

--Percentages are extremely helpful for setting the height and width of elements and building out a web page’s layout.
+-Percentages are extremely helpful for setting the height & width of elements and building out a web page’s layout.
 We’re going to rely on them often to help us out in these areas<br/>

 **Em**
 -The em unit is also a very popular relative value.
 The em unit is represented by the em unit notation, and its length is calculated based on an element’s font size.<br/>